Aerozol/listenbrainz-server/docs/general/data-update-intervals.rst

 =============================================== =========================================
 System                                          Update schedule
 =============================================== =========================================
-Receiving listens, updating listen counts		Immediate [1]_ Deleting listens					            Removed at the top of the next hour (UTC) Updating statistics for new listens			    Daily** Removing deleted listens from stats			    On the 2nd and 16th of each month
+Receiving listens, updating listen counts		Immediate* Deleting listens					            Removed at the top of the next hour (UTC) Updating statistics for new listens			    Daily** Removing deleted listens from stats			    On the 2nd and 16th of each month